-Lawyer: Kazakh activist told to confess or get hard sentence
+Lawyer: Kazakh activist freed after signing guilt admission

-MOSCOW (AP) — A Kazakh news report says the lawyer for a prominent activist on trial for inciting ethnic tensions says her client has been told to confess guilt or face prison.
+ALMATY, Kazakhstan (AP) — A Kazakh activist who was on trial for inciting ethnic tensions has been freed after signing an admission of his guilt under pressure, an attorney said Friday.

 The trial of Serikzhan Bilash, who has campaigned for the release of ethnic Kazakhs in China, began Friday in Almaty, Kazakhstan’s principal city.
 Journalists were barred from attending.